pyxem/kikuchipy/CONTRIBUTING.rst

 Docs GitHub action.
 To check that the notebooks with stored cell outputs are compatible with the current API, we run a scheduled GitHub Action every Monday morning which checks that the notebooks run OK and that they produce the same output now as when they were last executed.
-We use `nbval <https://nbval.readthedocs.io/en/latest/>`_ for this.
+We use `nbval <https://nbval.readthedocs.io/en/latest/>`__ for this.

-The user guide notebooks can be run interactively in the browser with the help of Binder.
+The tutorial notebooks can be run interactively in the browser with the help of Binder.
 When creating a server from the kikuchipy source code, Binder installs the packages listed in the environment.yml configuration file, which must include all doc dependencies listed in setup.py necessary to run the notebooks.

 Deprecations